-- 2. A minimum of one full week before each Board meeting, the Secretary will send a reminder email to Committee Chairs to have their Committee Reports in Drop Box a minimum of five days before the meeting. - 3.
+- The chair and CEO will discuss content for the agenda and the agenda will be set at the direction of the chair. - A minimum of one full week before each Board meeting, the Secretary will send a reminder email to Committee Chairs to have their Committee Reports in Drop Box a minimum of five days before the meeting. - 3.
 The Secretary will update and present the Action Items monthly, using the approved template. - 4.
 The Secretary distributes the Board's material a minimum of five days before each meeting.
 The Secretary will email notice to members that Agenda materials are available via Dropbox, a minimum of five days before each meeting. - 5.
 The Secretary will record all decisions and transactions in the official minutes of each Board meeting. - 6.
 The Secretary will prepare the minutes of each Board meeting.
 No later than one week following each meeting, these minutes will be sent to the Board Chair and CEO for review. - 7.
 The Secretary may receive revisions and will prepare a final draft for Board distribution.
 This final copy will be sent to the Board Staff Liaison. - 8.
 The Board Staff Liaison will convert the approved minutes into a pdf file for distribution to the entire Board. - 9.
 The pdf will be sent to the Secretary for distribution to the Board of Directors via Drop Box. - 10.
 At each Board meeting the Board Chair will request approval of Board Minutes from the previous meeting.
 If approved without change, the Board Chair and Secretary will sign the Minutes as official.
-If there are changes, the Secretary will note the amendments and the minutes will be re-distributed for approval. - 11.
-If changes are required, they will be noted in a motion for approval.
+If there are changes, the Secretary will note the amendments and the minutes will be re-distributed for approval.

+- 11. If changes are required, they will be noted in a motion for approval.
 These changes will be the conditions of the minutes' approval. - 12.
 Changes will be completed by the Board's Secretary and reviewed by the Board Chair and CEO.
-Once finalized, these minutes will be signed and maintained as an official record; it will also be locked and loaded by the Board Staff Liaison.

-13. A copy of all signed minutes is maintained in a designated secure location and becomes the official CCS Board meeting records.
+Once finalized, these minutes will be signed and maintained as an official record; it will also be locked and loaded by the Board Staff Liaison. - 13.
+A copy of all signed minutes is maintained in a designated secure location and becomes the official CCS Board meeting records.